 As a prolific author and online content writer, I’ve found the best proofreading software is a toss-up between Grammarly’s free version or ProWritingAid’s premium version.

 However, each proofreading tool has its own pros and cons.
-To see which one works best for your unique situation, I’ve compiled a list of pros and cons for 10 different proofreading softwares.
+To see which one works best for your unique situation, I’ve compiled a list of pros and cons for 12 different proofreading tools.

 Proofreading tools give you an edge over your competition.
 They help you work faster and write better.